rudestan/broadlink-api/README.md

 ### What are the differences with original implementation from "ThePHPGuys"?

 * Added full support of RM3 Pro Plus (learning mode, receiving and sending commands), so it became fully usable withing the api
-* Code was a bit refactored and improved (without touching major parts)
+* Code was refactored and logic a bit simplified
 * Code was reformatted and cleaned a bit to be able to easily understand the flow

 ### Usage